Robert Long, suspect in Atlanta spa shootings, may have 'sex addiction,' police say

 The suspect "may have been lashing out," the sheriff said.

+After hearing Long was the suspect in the shootings, Bayless said he was shocked that his former roommate would do such a thing.
+It was eerie to think back about "what a calm, collected, nice, normal guy he was," Bayless said.

+Mason Clements, who is listed as the registered agent at Maverick Recovery in business filings, said in a text message that "I am unable to comment on any client past, present or future due to confidentiality agreements."

-A former roommate of Long's told CNN that Long had been in rehabilitation for sex addiction and that in summer 2020 he had lived with Long at a transition house for people leaving rehab, though he declined to name the facility or divulge the state where it's located.
+Another former roommate of Long's also told CNN that Long had been in rehabilitation for sex addiction, and that in summer 2020 he had lived with Long at a transition house for people leaving rehab, though he declined to name the facility or divulge the state where it's located.
+He said he had not spoken to Long "in a long time."

 He recognized Long from the surveillance footage disseminated by authorities, he said, and Cherokee County dispatch records indicate the ex-roommate called police Tuesday night.